bmphx2/CTFs/Kaspersky CTF 2018/doubles/README.md

 ![scanf](doubles_4.png)

-This will determine how many double ints you want to write (up to 0x6 times) on the allocated memory using the second scanf().
+This will determine how many doubles you want to write (up to 0x6 times) on the allocated memory using the second scanf().

 ![scanf](doubles_5.png)